elogind/elogind/README.md

 Why bother?
 ===========

-Elogind has been developed for use in GuixSD, the OS distribution of GNU Guix.
+Elogind has been developed for use in Guix System, the OS distribution of GNU Guix.
 See http://gnu.org/s/guix for more on Guix.
-GuixSD uses a specific init manager (GNU Shepherd), for reasons that are not relevant here, but still aims to eventually be a full-featured distribution that can run GNOME and other desktop environments.
+Guix System uses a specific init manager (GNU Shepherd), for reasons that are not relevant here, but still aims to eventually be a full-featured distribution that can run GNOME and other desktop environments.
 However, to run GNOME